cocogitto/cocogitto/README.md

 - **Depends only on libgit2:** cocogitto has one standalone binary, the only system dependency is libgit2.
 - **Conventional git log:** search your commit history matching Conventional Commits items such as scope and commit type.
 - **GitHub integration:** enforce the conventional commits specification with our GitHub action and bot.
+- **Monorepo support:** Automatic versioning for mono-repositories is supported out of the box.

 <p align="center">
 <a href="https://docs.cocogitto.io/"><strong>Explore Cocogitto's docs&nbsp;&nbsp;▶</strong></a>